alttch/secureshare/README.md

 The data is encrypted using OpenSSL AES-256-CBC with PBKDF2 derivation function.
-After uploading, the client generates a hint command, which can be used to download file as-is:
+After uploading, the client generates a hint command, which can be used as-is to download file:

 ```
 =========================================================